lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 6. If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_X (see {{sec-policy-no-learning}}).

    Consistently, the SPO determines if CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.
-Then, the SPO moves to Step 7.

    Validating CRED might require the SPO to first process an EAD item included in message_X.
-For example, it can be an EAD item in EDHOC message_2 that: i) specifies a voucher for validating CRED_R as a CWT Claims Set (CCS) {{RFC8392}} transported by value in ID_CRED_R (see {{I-D.ietf-lake-authz}}); or instead ii) an OCSP response {{RFC6960}} for validating CRED_R as a public key certificate transported by value or reference in ID_CRED_R.
+For example, it can be an OCSP response {{RFC6960}} for validating CRED_R as a public key certificate transported by value or reference in ID_CRED_R.

+   After successfully validating CRED, the peer P can typically consider CRED as ultimately trusted as well.
+However, there can be cases where P requires to obtain additional information before doing so.

+   If such additional information can be retrieved from message_X (e.g., from an EAD item included therein), then P uses it to assess if CRED is trusted.
+Otherwise, if such additional information is expected later on during the EDHOC session, it can be acceptable for P to consider CRED as provisionally trusted.

+   {{sec-trust-models-ela}} discusses the ELA procedure defined in {{I-D.ietf-lake-authz}}, as a case in point where additional information required by the peer P to trust CRED could not be included in the same message that specifies CRED.

+   Editor's note: the previous paragraph reflects an upcoming update in draft-ietf-lake-authz, which is expected to appear in version -07 of that document.

+   After completing the validation and trust assessment of CRED, the SPO moves to Step 7.

-7. If CRED has been determined valid, the SPO moves to Step 8.
+7. If CRED has been determined valid and (provisionally) trusted, the SPO moves to Step 8.
 Otherwise, the SPO moves to Step 11.

-8. The SPO stores CRED as a valid and trusted authentication credential associated with the other peer, together with corresponding authentication credential identifiers (see {{sec-trust-models}}).
+8. The SPO stores CRED as a valid and (provisionally) trusted authentication credential associated with the other peer, together with corresponding authentication credential identifiers (see {{sec-trust-models}}).
 Then, the SPO moves to Step 9.

 9. The SPO checks if CRED is fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of RFC9528}}).